 - Ramen noodles – flavor packet discarded.
 We love how fast ramen noodles cook up.

-- Frozen sweet baby peas – for added flavor, texture, and color.
+- Sweet baby peas – for added flavor, texture, and color.

 How to Make Pork Ramen Noodles

 This dish comes together really fast, so have everything ready.
 Here’s a summary: